 Exams: There will be two exams --one midterm exam and a final exam.
 Coverage includes lecture material, assigned reading, and homework.
-All exams are closed book/closed notes and will be delivered through carmen and proctored online through CarmenZoom.
+All exams are closed book/closed notes and will be delivered through carmen quiz and proctored online through CarmenZoom.
 Further details will be given in advance of each exam.

-Tentative Date for midterm exam: Wednesday March 2, 2022 during class time.
-Final Exam Date (University scheduled): Thursday Apr 28, 2022 4:00pm-5:45pm.
+Tentative Date for midterm exam: Wednesday March 1 during class time.
+Final Exam Date (University scheduled): Thursday April 27, 4:00-5:45 PM.
 Statistical tables will be provided as needed.
 Calculators may be used, but no communication devices are allowed (e.g. mobile phones).
 Makeup exams require a valid excuse and official proof if I am notified in advance or as soon as possible.